pantrypoints/sp/content/en/research/countries/china/xi/chapter-10b.md

 socialism embody the common value pursuit of all the people and are the concentrated embodiment of the spirit of contemporary China.

-The 19th National Congress of the Communist Party of China pointed out that to cultivate and practice the core socialist values, we should focus on cultivating new people of the era who will take on the task of national rejuvenation, and grasp the essence of cultivating and practicing the core socialist values.
+The 19th National Congress of the CCP pointed out that to cultivate and practice the core socialist values, we should focus on cultivating new people of the era who will take on the task of national rejuvenation, and grasp the essence of cultivating and practicing the core socialist values.
 This is because what kind of society to build and what kind of goals to achieve are